 For illegitimate pleasure, we pay the price afterward.
 For legitimate pleasure, we pay the price beforehand. – Ravi Zacharias

 Suggestions for the budget musician:

-- Sites such as Audiam and Sound Exchange are fantastic for collection additional royalties.
+Sites such as Audiam and Sound Exchange are fantastic for collecting additional royalties.

 Continue to educate yourself on finance.
 Learning more will breed positive momentum.